 Black Girl Sunscreen

 Shontay Lundy created Black Girl Sunscreen when she couldn’t find a product that didn't leave behind a white cast, which Black women have been speaking out about for ages.
-Now, her brand is found in Target and there’s a children’s range as well.
+Now, her brand is being carried in Target and has grown to include a wider range of SPF coverage options.

 Founded by Rachel James, Pear Nova is a luxury line of nail polishes that are vegan, cruelty-free, and 5-free.
 With a fashion and merchandising and beauty background, James wanted to create a product that blended her two passions.

-Epi.logic was created by oculofacial plastic surgeon Dr. Chaneve Jeanniton.
+Epi.logic was created by oculofacial plastic surgeon Dr. Chaneve Jeanniton, founder of Brooklyn Face & Eye.
 After working with a diverse clientele, she began Epi.logic, which combines effective, simple ingredients with industry research for products that provide “skin logic for all.”

 Briogeo founder Nancy Twine started her hair care line after being inspired by the natural beauty recipes she and her grandmother once created together.
 Upon discovering that natural brands on the market weren’t giving her what she needed, Twine took her grandmother’s recipes and got the job done herself.